For M&A advisory

 Recipient access controlsEnterprise

 Watermark, no-print, no-download overlays in the in-browser viewer.
-A deterrent for the casual case, not a defense against a determined screen-recorder; the cryptographic guarantee comes from revoke and burn.
+A deterrent for the casual case, not a defense against a determined screen-recorder; the real protection comes from short expiry, revoke, and burn — copies you control are destroyed, copies a recipient already captured are not.

 05